What you need to know

 At each annual and interim reporting period, US GAAP requires management to evaluate whether there are conditions or events that raise substantial doubt about the company’s ability to continue as a going concern within one year after the date that the financial statements are issued (or available to be issued when applicable).
 Management is required to consider conditions that are “known and reasonably knowable” at the date the financial statements are issued.
 In other words, the assessment should consider the most current information available before the financial statements are issued.

-As defined in GAAP, substantial doubt about a company’s ability to continue as a going concern exists when relevant conditions and events, considered in the aggregate, indicate that it is probable that the company will be unable to meet its obligations as they become due within one year after the date that the financial statements are issued.
+As defined in US GAAP, substantial doubt about a company’s ability to continue as a going concern exists when relevant conditions and events, considered in the aggregate, indicate that it is probable that the company will be unable to meet its obligations as they become due within one year after the date that the financial statements are issued.

 - Changes in management’s forecasted operating results and/or cash flow projections due to:

-- A reduction in revenues and impact on costs due to a decline in customer demand or temporary closure of facilities, factories, or stores
+- A reduction in revenues and impact on costs due to a decline in customer demand

 - Disruption to the supply chain that could impact product costs, cause delays/inability to source product, or result in increased product liability risks or costs

 - Impacts on costs due to increased inflation